Types

 Constructors

-Units{D}(units, todims::T, symbol=DEFAULT_USYMBOL) where {D,T<:AbstractUnitTransform}
+Units{D}(units, tobase::T, symbol=DEFAULT_USYMBOL) where {D,T<:AbstractUnitTransform}

-Units(dims::D, todims::AbstractUnitTransform=NoTransform(), symbol=DEFAULT_USYMBOL) where D<:AbstractDimensions
+Units(dims::D, tobase::AbstractUnitTransform=NoTransform(), symbol=DEFAULT_USYMBOL) where D<:AbstractDimensions

-Units(units::D, todims::AbstractUnitTransform, symbol=DEFAULT_USYMBOL) where D<:AbstractUnits
+Units(units::D, tobase::AbstractUnitTransform, symbol=DEFAULT_USYMBOL) where D<:AbstractUnits

 julia> 1*(5ud"°C") #Operations on units eagerly convert to dimensions